What is oil folliculitis?

 - Oil field and refinery workers (crude petroleum)

 - Road workers (coal tar distillates including pitch, creosote)

 Open comedones due

 to oil folliculitis

 a sheep farmer

-The skin should be carefully protected from contact with the responsible material and washed twice daily with a mild soap and water.
+Skin affected by oil folliculitis should be carefully protected from contact with the responsible material and washed twice daily with a mild soap and water.
 Change overalls every day.